Henry Koerner: Legacy

 gallery, Henry Koerner’s parents/ say goodbye forever."
 Yale University's Henry Koerner Center for Emeritus Faculty, opened in 2003, was named in the artist's honor.
 The Center celebrated it 20th-Anniversary Rededication with an exhibition of works by Koerner, mostly donated newly to the Center.
 In 2019 Henry Koerner Hall was opened at Bard College Berlin.
 Koerner's first painting (My Parents I) features prominently in the 2019 film The Burning Child.
 The Henry Koerner House in Pittsburgh, which Koerner used as his residence and studio, was named a Historic Landmark by the Pittsburgh History & Landmarks Foundation in 2021 and was added to the National Register of Historic Places in 2023.
+More recently, Koerner's art has been featured in exhibitions in Athens, Georgia (Georgia Museum of Art) Berlin (Haus am Waldsee), Pittsburgh (Rivers of Steel), and Huntington, New York (Huckster Museum of Art).